trade-tariff/trade-tariff-tech-docs/source/manual/development-pipeline.html.md

 Let people know on Slack

-> Send a message to #govuk-developers on slack with the @channel
+> Send a message to #ott-core on slack with the @channel
 > prefix (to ensure people who are offline are notified) and email
 > <govuk-tech-members@digital.cabinet-office.gov.uk>.
 Your message
 > should include the repo you are freezing, the reason why, and the